 From 1890 he developed his geometry of numbers which he had begun in his prize work and where he pioneered.
 His major work “Geometrie der Zahlen”Geometry of Numbers above appeared in 1896 and completed in 1910, developing and using methods of the theory of convex bodies and lattices and applying them to number theory.
 A central role was played by Minkowski ‘s lattice point theorem, with which he proved important theorems of algebraic number theory such as Dirichlet ‘s unit theorem or the finiteness of the class number.
 In 1907 his second major number theory work Diophantische Approximationen appeared, in which he gave applications of his geometry of numbers

 Theoretical Foundations of Relativity

 Hermann Minkowski laid the mathematical foundation of the theory of relativity and developed an entirely new view of space and time.
 He made clear that Lorentz’ and Einstein’s work could be better understood in a non-euclidean space.
 Minkowski came to realize that space and time, which were previously thought to be independent, are coupled together in a four-dimensional ‘space-time continuum‘.
 To his major works in the field belong ‘Raum und Zeit’ (Space and Time), published in 1907, as well as ‘Zwei Abhandlungen über die Grundgleichungen der Elektrodynamik‘ (Two papers on the fundamental equations of electrodynamics) published two years later.
-Minkowski’s space-time continuum provided a framework for later works on relativity and were used by Einstein in developing the general theory of relativity .
+Minkowski gave a sensational lecture on this in 1908 at the meeting of the Society of German Natural Scientists and Physicians.
+Einstein, who was initially opposed to Minkowski’s four-dimensional approach, later used his ideas on the space-time continuum in his general theory of relativity.